 The Leavenworth & Pike’s Peak Express service began on April 18, 1859.
 The first trip from Leavenworth, Kansas Territory, to Denver arrived on May 9, taking 19 days.

 It followed the Fort Laramie Military Road to the crossing of Little Grasshopper Creek about seven miles south of Horton, then continued west, crossing the Grasshopper River at Muscotah and Spring Creek at New Eureka south of Netawaka.
-It then followed the north side of Mosquito Creek, crossed Elk Creek about a mile south of Bancroft and Soldier Creek two or three miles north of Soldier, reaching the Parallel at America City, which was founded in 1857.
+It then followed the north side of Mosquito Creek, crossed Elk Creek about a mile south of Bancroft and Soldier Creek two or three miles north of Soldier, and reached the Parallel at America City, founded in 1857.
 The town company was organized in Atchison, so this road portion already existed.
 The Red Vermillion River was crossed at this point, and the road continued west about ten miles, crossing Coal Creek and French Creek at Neuchatel.
 It then left the Parallel in a northwesterly direction to the head of Irish Creek (South Fork of the Black Vermillion), where a post office named Wyoming was established in 1862.

 Beyond Wyoming, the Parallel Road reached the head of Cedar Creek and followed it to Barrett’s Mills on the Black Vermillion River, settled in 1857.
 The Black Vermillion crossing of the Parallel Road was only a short distance east of the Oregon Trail crossing.
 However, it avoided the difficult Clear Fork crossing, which caused problems for the Gilliam Company in 1844.
 Perhaps some travelers on the Parallel Road crossed Clear Fork at LaGrange, settled by E. F. Jones in 1857, and intersected the Oregon Trail six miles south of the Black Vermillion River.
 North of the crossing, the road passed nearly due west to reach the Big Blue River at the mouth of Elm Creek at present-day Blue Rapids.